If you care for someone who has an illness or disability, you may be able to get help to take a short break.

 How the Short Breaks Bureau can help you

 If you have had a Adult Carer Support Plan or Young Carer Statement completed we can tell you if you can use the Short Breaks Bureau.

-If you’re not sure whether we’ve assessed your needs, please get in touch with us.
+If you’re not sure whether you have had this, please get in touch with us.

 If you're paying for your own break, the Bureau can give you advice on finding somewhere that is accessible or offers support to people with a disability or illness.

 If you know where you want to go or what activities you are looking for you can search for breaks using the Shared Care Scotland information service.

 For more information, please contact the Short Breaks Bureau: